bensoltoff/old-bensoltoff.github.io/about/index.md

 * Campaign Contributions and Judicial Decisionmaking: Does Money Buy Access?
 * Campaign Contributions and Judicial Decisionmaking in Elected and Appointed Judiciaries (with Jeremy Johnson)
 * Do Decisions Follow Dollars?
 Campaign Contributions and State Supreme Court Decisions
-* The Effect of Institutional Procedures on Agenda-Setting in State Courts of Last Resort
-* Sincere and Sophisticated Agenda-Setting in State Courts of Last Resort
-* Supreme Court Behavior Under Mandatory Jurisdiction (with Christopher Zorn)

 Software
 =================